IBM/ToDoBackend/MonitoringKube.md

 SwiftMetrics provides APIs for accessing the monitoring data, as well as providing built-in integration with the Prometheus open source monitoring tool.

-Whilst Prometheus can be run anywhere, it is also designed to integrate easily in a Kuberneters enviroment, with pre-build configurations to collect data from both Prometheus compatible applications and from Kubernetes itself.
+Whilst Prometheus can be run anywhere, it is also designed to integrate easily in a Kubernetes enviroment, with pre-build configurations to collect data from both Prometheus compatible applications and from Kubernetes itself.

 ## Installing Prometheus into Kubernetes